Education

 Registration

-The next California Naturalist course will be offered in Spring 2025.
+The next California Naturalist course will be offered Fall 2025.
+Registration will open in late August 2025.

 California Naturalist Course Syllabus